nivba/PVC-detector/README.md

 Premature ventricular contraction detection tool, Created for the benefit of a course project at Ben Gurion University.
 PVC detection, using KNN applied to features extracted from one-lead ECG Signal.

+you can run the project easily from 'main.m' file with MATLAB 2020, be sure you have the data base

 Steps:
 1) preprocessing.
 2) bit detection (QRS detection).